psaikido/hugle.uk/content/prose/thesium/180-mythos-reborn.md

 well.
 Gaia stirred anew.
 Now that the missing mythos had been found he launched the last of the seed ships for its return to Earth, the one held back for just this eventuality.
-As the ship slid away from the moon's surface he felt a great urge to cry.
-What tears could he shed?
-With what eyes?
+As the ship slid away from the moon's surface he felt a great urge to cry but this time, with happy tears.
 He hoped that these children going to their births would one day remember him, would one day appreciate how long the labour had taken.
 Perhaps it did not matter.
 What really mattered was that here were innocents who could hold a world in devotion, who would understand that all life is sacred.
 They had the tools now to not fall into falseness or fantasy.
 They could fight back against the forces of greed and hatred.
-They would know that sentience was in itself, a mystery, a miracle and a wonder.
+They would know that sentience was in itself a mystery, a miracle and a wonder.

 It was divine.

 # fin